ikyih/PCCE/README.md

 ## Special Thanks

-@Thulinma for the original save decryption code.
+@Thulinma for the original save decryption code and reverse engineering.

+@marengg for the help in reverse engineering.

 @NoFearGG for dumping the item IDs and providing GameGuardian guide.